magnabytes/chassy-cms/README.md

 **The Solution:** Drop this repository into your project folder.
 No database, no Node.js, no runtime PHP — just a flat-file content manager that retrofits an elegant admin UI onto any static site.
 Import your HTML from the dashboard, swap static text for `{{tags}}`, and hand them the keys.

--**vs WordPress:** No database, no plugin updates, no PHP executing on your live site.
+--**vs WordPress:** No database, no plugin updates, no PHP executing on your live site.
 The client edits content in a clean UI; the server just serves files.
 Nothing to hack, nothing to patch, nothing to break.

--**vs Grav, Statamic, or Kirby:** Those are still runtime PHP — every visitor triggers server-side code.
+--**vs Grav, Statamic, or Kirby:** Those are still runtime PHP — every visitor triggers server-side code.
 This CMS bakes static files once on publish.
 The public site has zero server-side execution, zero attack surface, and nothing to maintain.

--**vs Hugo, Jekyll, or Eleventy:** Static site generators need a build toolchain and have no client-facing editor.
+--**vs Hugo, Jekyll, or Eleventy:** Static site generators need a build toolchain and have no client-facing editor.
 This gives you the same pure static output with a browser-based UI your client can use without touching a terminal or a git repo.

 > Development happens in a private repository.
 This repo tracks stable releases only.